 Note: I found a similar recipe from Brazil called Milk Powder Candies.
 It’s made with coconut milk instead of sweetened condensed milk.

 This article was posted on Monday, April 2nd, 2018 at 8:50 pm and is filed under Baby Showers, Birthdays, Candy, Christmas, Christmas Recipes, Countries & Cultures, Desserts, Easter, Easter Recipes, Halloween, Halloween Recipes, Holiday Recipes, Holidays Around the World, Kids Parties, Mama Lisa, Papitas de leche, Parties, Recipes of the World, Venezuela, Weddings.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 Leave a Reply